cloudmesh-book/book-latex-2018/cloud-technologies/incomming/abstract-kubernetes.md

 ==========

-Kubernetes is an open-source platform designed to automate deploying, scaling, and operating application containers.
-"The name Kubernetes originates from Greek, meaning helmsman or pilot, and is the root of governor and cybernetic" [@hid-sp18-510-web-Kubernetes].
+Kubernetes is an open-source platform designed to automate deploying, scaling, and operating application containers. ``The name Kubernetes originates from Greek, meaning helmsman or pilot, and is the root of governor and cybernetic'' [@hid-sp18-510-web-Kubernetes].
 Kubernetes is capable of scheduling and running application containers on both physical or virtual clusters.
 Kubernetes allows developers to design applications that are agnostic of underlying architecture and allows